123B.59 Alternative facilities bonding and levy program.

 (3) indicate whether the district will issue bonds to finance the plan or levy for the costs.

 Subd.
-3. Bond authorization.
-A school district, upon approval of its board and the commissioner, may issue general obligation bonds under this section to finance approved facilities plans.
+3. Bond authorization. (a) A school district may issue general obligation bonds under this section to finance facilities plans approved by its board and the commissioner.
 Chapter 475, except sections 475.58 and 475.59, must be complied with.
 The district may levy under subdivision 5 for the debt service revenue.
 The authority to issue bonds under this section is in addition to any bonding authority authorized by this chapter, or other law.
 The amount of bonding authority authorized under this section must be disregarded in calculating the bonding or net debt limits of this chapter, or any other law other than section 475.53, subdivision 4.

 Subd.
 4. Levy prohibited for capital projects.
 A district that participates in the alternative facilities bonding and levy program is not eligible to levy and cannot receive aid under sections 123B.57 and 123B.58 for any capital projects funded under this section.
 A district may levy and receive aid for health and safety environmental management costs and health and safety regulatory, hazard assessment, record keeping, and maintenance programs as defined in section 123A.443, subdivision 2, and approved by the commissioner.

 Subd.
 5. Levy authorized.
-A district, after local board approval, may levy for costs related to an approved facility plan as follows:
+A district may levy for costs related to an approved facility plan as follows:

 (a) if the district has indicated to the commissioner that bonds will be issued, the district may levy for the principal and interest payments on outstanding bonds issued according to subdivision 3 after reduction for any alternative facilities aid receivable under subdivision 6; or